 We know that your code is very important to you and your business.
-We also know that no one wants proven bugs or vulnerabilities found on their source code to be unveiled to third parties.
+We also know that no one wants proven bugs or vulnerabilities found on their source code to be revealed to third parties.
 This is why we take security extremely seriously.
-Our security and governance program is focused on the security and privacy of your data and we are continuously assessing and improving our controls and the associated processes by driving priorities through our risk management framework.
+Our security and governance program is focused on the security and privacy of your data.
+We are continuously assessing and improving our controls and associated processes by driving priorities through our Information Security Management framework.

 Hosting and resilience

-To ensure data availability, the SonarCloud databases are replicated in quasi-real-time to the 2 other availability zones within the Frankfurt region.
-In the past, this set-up has let SonarCloud handle a full Availability Zone outage in a transparent manner.
+To ensure data availability, the SonarCloud databases are replicated in quasi-real-time to the two other availability zones within the Frankfurt Region.
+In the past, this setup has let SonarCloud handle a full Availability Zone outage in a transparent manner.
 In addition, the databases are fully backed up every day.
-To meet peak demand our architecture is designed to provide rapid resource scalability.
+To meet peak demand, our architecture is designed to provide rapid resource scalability.